apache/infrastructure-website/content/pages/asf-pelican-build.md

 ### Heading code

 Code from `asfgenid.py` uses [BeautifulSoup 4][bs4] to manipulate the rendered HTML.
-Here is an example
+Here is an example:

 ```python
 # from Apache CMS markdown/extensions/headerid.py - slugify in the same way as the Apache CMS